mitre/microsoft-windows-10-stig-baseline/README.md

 - backup_operators (NULL) - add your usernames as needed
 - administrators (NULL) - add your usernames as needed
 - hyper_v_admin (NULL) - add your usernames as needed
+- av_approved_software(List of AV Software) - add your AV Software Product to this list

 ## Using your `input` data with the profile